JakeSwartwout/Tempus/README.md

 * In a Speech, go through the lines and break up any that are too long for a text box
 * Rather than recursion for the Cutscene, do trampoline code.
 When the promise resolves, it returns the next action.
 Then can do a while loop, calling "then" and getting the new action until we end
 ### Features
-* Add trees into the scene too, another layer in tiled
 * pick up the basket and it's what gives you an inventory
 * complex dialogue systems (add branches and use choice? idk if I want this)
 * dialogue should actually show up in bubbles, as a component on the screen